MicrochipTech/PIC32CXBZ2_WBZ45x_THREAD_TEMPERATURE_SENSOR/README.md

 | Note | This application repository should be cloned/downloaded to perform the following steps. |
 | :- | :- |

-- Copy the "app_temphum13" folder, which can be found by navigating to the following path: "...firmware\src"
+- Copy the "app_temphum13" folder, "Thread_demo.c" and "Thread_demo.h" files, which can be found by navigating to the following path: "...firmware\src"
 - Paste the folder under source files in your project folder (...\firmware\src).

 **Step 7** - Add the files in MPLAB X IDE to your project by following the steps mentioned below.

 - In Projects section, right click on Source files to add the ".c" file and Header files to add the ".h" file.
-- Select "Add existing items from folder".
+- Select "Add existing items from folder"/"Add existing files".
-- Select Add and browse the location of "app_temphum13" folder (...\firmware\src).
+- Select Add and browse the location of the mentioned files(...\firmware\src).
 - Make sure the "Files of type" is "C Source files" while adding ".c" files and "Header files" while adding ".h" files.
 - Select the folder and click "add".